-Dilated Cardiomyopathy (DCM) is a disease of the heart muscle characterized by enlargement and dilation of one or both of the heart ventricles and impaired contractility defined as left ventricular ejection fraction (LVEF) less than 40%.
+Dilated Cardiomyopathy (DCM) is a disease of the heart muscle characterized by enlargement and dilation of one or both of the ventricles along with impaired contractility defined as left ventricular ejection fraction (LVEF) less than 40%.
 By definition, patients have systolic dysfunction and may or may not have overt symptoms of heart failure.
 This disease process can be classified as either primary or secondary DCM.
-Primary DCM is considered idiopathic, and diagnosis is made after excluding secondary causes.
+Primary DCM is considered idiopathic and the diagnosis can only be made after excluding secondary causes.

-By far the most common etiology of DCM is idiopathic or without an identifiable cause.
-DCM can have a familial or genetic predisposition, although these cases are usually classified under idiopathic if no clear genetic link is identified.
-DCM has been associated with mutations in genes for desmin (cytoskeletal), lamin C (nuclear membrane), or myosin (contractile proteins).
-The secondary causes include infectious myocarditis (e.g., viral, Chagas disease, Lyme disease), ischemic disease, hypertension, medication-induced (e.g., anthracyclines), alcohol abuse, human immunodeficiency virus (HIV), peripartum cardiomyopathy, or infiltrative disease.
+The most common etiology of dilated cardiomyopathy (DCM) is idiopathic and without an identifiable cause.
+DCM can have a familial or genetic predisposition although these cases are usually classified under idiopathic if no clear genetic link is identified.
+DCM has been associated with mutations in genes for Desmin (cytoskeletal), Lamin C (nuclear membrane), or Myosin (contractile proteins).
+The secondary causes include infectious myocarditis (e.g., viral, Chagas disease, Lyme disease), ischemic disease, hypertension, medication-induced (e.g., Anthracyclines), alcohol abuse, human immunodeficiency virus (HIV), peripartum cardiomyopathy, or infiltrative disease.
 Ischemic cardiomyopathy caused by coronary artery disease (CAD) is the most common cause of congestive heart failure.
-However, ischemic CM is classified as its own disease entity and is only described as a cause of DCM in occult disease in patients without known CAD.
-Stress cardiomyopathy, also known as Takotsubo cardiomyopathy or broken heart syndrome, is a relatively uncommon but increasingly reported cause.
+However, ischemic cardiomyopathy is classified as its own disease entity and is only described as a cause of DCM in occult disease in patients without known CAD.
+Stress cardiomyopathy, also known as Takotsubo cardiomyopathy or Broken heart syndrome, is a relatively uncommon but increasingly reported cause.
 However, it is often classified as its own entity separate from primary DCM.
 It is characterized by transient ballooning of the left ventricular (LV) apex typically following a severe psychological or physiological stress that is believed to be secondary to intense catecholamine surge.

 DCM is more commonly seen in men than in women.
 Its prevalence in the general population is estimated at 36 cases per 100,000.
 DCM accounts for 10,000 deaths and 46,000 hospitalizations in the United States annually.
 These figures may underestimate the true prevalence because many patients are asymptomatic and, therefore, undiagnosed despite LV dysfunction.

-An evaluation for secondary causes of DCM always should be pursued prior to making the diagnosis of idiopathic DCM.
+An evaluation for secondary causes of dilated cardiomyopathy (DCM) always should be pursued prior to making the diagnosis of idiopathic DCM.
 Workup is focused on identifying any possible reversible causes.
 Recommended laboratory testing includes thyroid function tests, HIV serology, electrolytes, and iron studies (to rule out hemochromatosis).
-Urine toxicology screens and alcohol levels can be checked when substance abuse is suspected as a possible cause.
-Additionally, in certain familial cases, genetic testing should be considered.
+Urine toxicology screen and alcohol level can be checked when substance abuse is suspected.
+In certain familial cases, genetic testing should be considered.
 Serum B-type natriuretic peptide (BNP) levels may be obtained in cases where the diagnosis is unclear.
 Chest X-ray may show cardiomegaly and evidence of pulmonary effusions and venous congestion.
-Electrocardiogram (ECG) may show nonspecific ST segment and T wave abnormalities and a pseudomyocardial infarct pattern.
+Electrocardiogram (EKG) may show nonspecific ST segment and T wave abnormalities.
 Echocardiography is crucial in making the diagnosis of DCM and provides an objective assessment of ventricular size, function, and any associated valvular abnormalities.
 Echocardiography also can identify the presence of a mural thrombus.
 Coronary angiography should be performed in those without a known history of CAD to further define coronary anatomy and rule out occult ischemic disease as the cause of DCM.
 Very rarely, a myocardial biopsy is needed for evaluation of storage diseases or infiltrative causes when suspected.
 As mentioned, histologic findings of idiopathic DCM are nonspecific, and biopsy exposes patients to unnecessary risk.